 One million square feet of concrete and not a single outdoor water tap to sustain a liveable roof garden...
 This habitual developers' trait is a peculiarity we've grown accustomed to, and continually mitigate, requiring on-site plumbing inventiveness – absolutely paramount in transforming rooftop terraces into thriving, green roof gardens.
 We've encountered a similar conundrum when working in nearby Chelsea Bridge Wharf, a riverside buildout constructed by Berkeley Group, the holder of this very development.
 St George Wharf's redeeming feature, however, manifests itself resourcefully in Vauxhall Tower's seamless, well-integrated ecological renewability, sustained by a wind turbine and thermal storage, greatly reducing its carbon emissions.

 live by the river

-London's sprawling riverine lifestyle, which engulfs the Thames in an unprecedented pace, capitulates its inherent urban originality, charm and uniqueness, transforming historic nuances indiscriminately into bundled, international investment properties, and alongside St George Wharf's prodigious, hulled framework, so does its riverbank remains irretrievably hollowed out.
+London's sprawling riverine lifestyle, which engulfs the Thames at an unprecedented pace, capitulates its inherent urban originality, charm and uniqueness – transforming historic nuances indiscriminately into bundled international investment properties, and alongside St George Wharf's prodigious, hulled framework, so does its riverbank remains irretrievably hollowed out.
 While designing and building roof garden projects in and around the capital's undulating watercourses, we've observed this quayside emerge from its first foothold to a 50-storey skyscraper, complete with a colossal underground parking network, London's loftiest swimming pool and overall property values simply quadrupling.
 Since Thames Barrier's project inception in early 1974, the city's longest river had unquestionably re-established its vitality and prominence, sustaining unparalleled growth, and with St George wharf's immense skyglow, hovering Vauxhall Cross in an unreserved manner – living by the river takes a whole new meaning altogether.